 Hayoung Jung

 I am a Ph.D. student in Computer Science at Princeton University, co-advised by Manoel Horta Ribeiro and Aleksandra Korolova.
-I am affiliated with the Center for Information Technology Policy (CITP) and Princeton Language and Intelligence (PLI).
-My research interest are Social Computing, Computational Social Science, and NLP.

 Previously, I received my M.S. at the Paul G. Allen School of Computer Science & Engineering at the University of Washington, advised by Tanushree Mitra.
 I was also fortunate to conduct research with Yulia Tsvetkov, David Jurgens, Monojit Choudhury, and Munmun De Choudhury.
 Before that, I received undergraduate degrees in Computer Science and Political Science from the University of Washington.